 Schwartz points out that, in the United States, there have been difficulties in the enumeration of rights in the digital environment.
 Canada has had the same challenges.
 Recently, the Canadian Federal Court of Appeal held that the right to communicate a work to the public included both the communication of performances of a work (a stream) as well as the transmission of reproductions of a work.
-The decision held that the transmission of a ringtone by a mobile carrier to individuals constituted a communication to the public.
-Sa As any such transmission would also be a reproduction, the court, in effect, created a set of overlapping rights that applies on the Internet.

-Although Canadian copyright law has not been amended to deal with digital issues, Canadian courts and tribunals have also had to face the challenges of copyright issues arising from the Internet and the digitization of copyrighted material.
+The decision held that the transmission of a ringtone by a mobile carrier to individuals constituted a communication to the public.8 As any such transmission Although Canadian copyright law has not been amended to deal with digital issues, Canadian courts and tribunals have also had to face the challenges of copyright issues arising from the Internet and the digitization of copyrighted material.